funovus/editor-wiki/Ui-FlexLayouts.md

 ### flexDirection
 **Value type: `flexDirection`**
-**Values**: `column, column-reverse, row, row-reverse`
+**Values**: `row, row-reverse, column, column-reverse`

 Flex direction controls the direction in which children of a node are laid out.
+Row is the default.
 ![image](https://user-images.githubusercontent.com/56179268/201359497-60605ea0-a1df-4655-a16c-9e9b00fe3b26.png)